Music industry of Asia: South Korea Music Industry

-Until the end of 2018, South Korean music industry is mainly contributed by local music, 66% of South Korean consumers listen to K-pop and 22% of them listen to K-trot.
+Until the end of 2018 South Korean music industry is mainly contributed by local music, 66% of South Korean consumers listen to K-pop and 22% of them listen to K-trot.
 Moreover, 66% of South Korean consumers listen to music by radio.
 Artist agencies in South Korea cultivate idols from a young age, by signing binding contracts with them, so the trainees learn the essential skills, such as singing, dancing, and foreign languages, in a rounded system which is provided by the agencies.
 In the first decade of the 21st century, BoA, TVXQ, Shinhwa, Super Junior, BigBang, Wonder Girls, Girls' Generation, 2AM, 2PM and so on, emerged one after another, jointly creating the golden age of k-pop idols.
+K-pop also gave birth to two of the biggest music groups of 2020s, BTS and Blackpink.
 At this stage, Korean entertainment companies were more systematic and professional in the idol industry.
 Korean entertainment companies have a completed idol industry, following a process of "trainee selection – trainee training – marketing planning – idol group selection – music production – release ".
 The agencies also have strict rules to control pop stars' daily life, including bowing, dating, and even getting married.

-Japanese Music Industry
+Japanese music Industry

-In 2012, Japan was analysed as the world's largest music recording market for the first time.
+In 2012 Japan was analysed as the world's largest music recording market for the first time.
 In the Japanese music industry, J-pop is very popular since 66% of Japanese consumers listen to it.
 Music from comics is also listened by 29% of Japanese consumers.
 Moreover, 50% of Japanese consumers listen to music by radio.
 Although Japanese idol industry sells multi-million dollars, many Japanese pop stars are paid with low salaries.
 The private lives of Japanese stars are also controlled by their agencies, or bound by contracts.
 Many of them have to ask their agencies for permission to date and even get married.
 While Japan led the world in the adoption of mobile consumer culture, such as ringtones, from the 1990s to the end of the 2000s, it has lagged behind in the adoption of streaming formats.
 Naming the online streaming service "radio" is not as familiar to new media as it is in the us.
 The lack of a legal licence further constrains the growth of streaming services, so they must negotiate rights with record labels, which are reluctant to offer Japanese content, including current top charts and out-of-date catalogues, to streaming companies.
 Finally, smartphones took longer to catch on in Japan because the flip phones of the mid-2000s were so advanced that the iPhone didn't look as groundbreaking when it was released.